 Some of us, however, use those 168 hours more optimally than others.

-When you’re using your time and energy optimally, it means that each hour counts for more – because it moves you more steadily toward your short-term and long-term goals.
+Each hour counts more when you’re using your time and energy optimally because it moves you steadily toward your short-term and long-term goals.

 Most of us like to think of ourselves as nice people, but sometimes we have to say “no” to people and situations that do not serve our higher purpose: